Grace Mann Brown: Personal life

-Grace Mann Brown was the daughter of Major James Cook Mann (died October 30, 1897) and Mary Stem Mann.
+Grace Mann Brown was the daughter of Major James Cook Mann and Mary Stem Mann.
 Brown was educated at Eden Hall in the Sacred Heart Convent in Torresdale, Pennsylvania.

 Grace Mann married Joseph Lyman Brown (1851 – November 10, 1921) from Denver, Colorado, on October 20, 1878.
 He was an engineer at the Denver Gas and Electric Co.
-The couple had three children: Bernice Brown (1888–1937), who married a Mr. Keen; James Leslie Brown (May 10, 1891– ?), who became president of Thompson Manufacturing Co. in Denver; and Eunice Brown (1903–1945).
+The couple had three children: Bernice Brown (1888–1937), who married a Mr. Keen; James Leslie Brown (May 10, 1891– Nov 4, 1949), who became president of Thompson Manufacturing Co., Owner Thompson Pipe and Steel in Denver; and Eunice Brown (1903–1945).

 Brown died in 1925 and was buried in Fairmount Cemetery in Denver, Colorado.

 Career

-Grace Mann Brown was active in the New Thought Movement, writing and lecturing extensively.
+Brown was active in the New Thought movement, writing and lecturing extensively.
 She also wrote some of her works under the pen name Ione.
-She was instrumental in creating The Order of the Essenes and was its President.
+She was instrumental in creating The Order of the Essenes and was its president.
+The Order of the Essenes was a vegetarian organization that was based on the teachings of the Essenes.
 In 1906, Brown was Vice President of the World New Thought Federation.
+She was co-editor with James A. Edgerton of The Essene: A Magazine of Construction.

 Brown would succeed Fannie B. James as Editor of Fulfillment Magazine.
 Also, from 1920 to 1921, Brown was Bookkeeper for the American Unitarian Association.
-She founded the Modern Society of the Essenes: Essene Circle.